Słupsk: Middle Ages

+In the 14th–16th centuries, the city reached the height of its political and economic importance.
+It maintained trade links with various countries via the port of Ustka.
 In 1368 Pomerania-Stolp (Duchy of Słupsk) was split off from Pomerania-Wolgast due to the Partitions of the Duchy of Pomerania.
 The grandson of Polish King Casimir III the Great and his would-be successor Casimir IV became duke of Słupsk as a Polish vassal in 1374, after he failed to take the Polish throne.
 The succeeding dukes were also vassals of the Kings of Poland: Wartislaw VII paid homage in 1390 (to King Władysław II Jagiełło), Bogislaw VIII paid homage in 1410 (also to King Władysław II).
 Słupsk remained within Polish sphere of political influence until 1474.
 It became part of the Duchy of Pomerania in 1478.

 Modern ages

 The Protestant Reformation reached the town in 1521, when Christian Ketelhut preached in the town.
 Ketelhut was forced to leave Stolp in 1522 due to an intervention by Bogislaw X, Duke of Pomerania.
 Peter Suawe, a Protestant from Stolp, however, continued his practices.
 In 1524, Johannes Amandus from Königsberg and others arrived and preached in a more radical way.
 As a consequence, Saint Mary's Church was profaned, the monastery's church was burned, and the clergy were treated poorly.
 The inhabitants of the town began the process of conversion to Lutheranism.
 In 1560 Polish pastor Paweł Buntowski preached in the town, and in 1586 Polish religious literature spread locally.